The Best Festivities to Get You in the Holiday Spirit Across Canada

 Find it: 550 Bayview Ave., Evergreen Brickworks, evergreen.ca

 The low-down: This winter village has something for everybody, no matter what tickles your holiday fancy.
 For the foodies, there is an ever-changing roster of food trucks lined up inside to satisfy any food craving, from steamed dumplings to gluten-free baked goods and gooey grilled cheese (literally drooling).
-For the shopaholics, peruse the Holiday Etsy Market for the cutest crafts and handmade goodies.
-And for the outdoor enthusiasts, take a walk in the snow-topped trails of the Don Valley.
+For the shopaholics, peruse the Holiday Market for the cutest crafts and handmade goodies.
+And for the outdoor enthusiasts, try out the free outdoor skating rink (bring your own skates, or rent your own.

 Prices: Free admission